 Students must complete five semesters of residency at the Law School, as required by the American Bar Association.
 Students must also complete one semester of residence at the Lynch School of Education, as required by the university.

-· During the second semester of enrollment in the dual degree program, students are required to submit an approved Program of Study Form.
-The Program of Studies for the Lynch School master’s programs can be found on this webpage:
+- During the second semester of enrollment in the dual degree program, students are required to submit an approved Program of Study Form.
+The Program of Studies for the Lynch School master’s programs can be found at: